kreshuklab/plant-seg/docs/chapters/getting_started/installation.md

 ## Updating

+!!! info
+    Due to an external change, this only works from version 2.0.0rc5 onward.
+    If you are running an older version, please uninstall and reinstall PlantSeg.

 If you have installed PlantSeg *via* the installer or from Conda-forge, you can update to a new version right in the GUI!
 Go to the `Plugins` menu on top, then click `Update Plantset`!